Post-Earnings Drift Across 14 Markets: A Global Event Study

 - Execution: Next-day close (MOC).
 Entry at the close of the first trading day after the announcement.

-- Benchmark: Local currency index per exchange (Sensex for India, Nikkei for Japan, Bovespa for Brazil, SPY for US, etc.)
+- Benchmark: Local currency index per exchange (Sensex for India, Nikkei for Japan, FTSE for UK, SPY for US, etc.)

 - Windows: T+1, T+5, T+21, T+63 trading days from entry